 This policy specifically deals with the review and approval of material related partytransactions keeping in mind the potential or actual conflicts of interest that may arisebecause of entering into these transactions.
-All related party transactions are placedbefore the Audit Committee for review and approval.
-Wherever applicable priorapproval is obtained for related party transactions on a quarterly basis for transactionswhich are of repetitive nature and / or entered in the ordinary course of business and are at arm'slength basis.
-During the year all related party transactions entered into were in theordinary course of business and on an arm's length basis.
+All related party transactions are placedbefore the Audit Committee for its review and approval.
+Wherever applicable priorapproval is obtained for related party transactions on a quarterly basis for transactionswhich are of repetitive nature and / or entered in the ordinary course of business and areat arm's length basis.

 Particulars of Employees and Related disclosures

-Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are provided in Annexure D and the same forms part of this Report.
+Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 ("Managerial Personnel Rules") are provided inAnnexure C hereto and the same forms part of this Report.

-In terms of the provisions of Section 197(12) of the Act read with Rules 5(2) and 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 astatement showing the names and other particulars ofthe employees drawing remuneration in excess of the limits set out in the said Rules is provided in Annexure E and thesame forms part of this Report.
+In terms of the provisions of Section 197(12) of the Act read with Rules 5(2) and 5(3)of the Managerial Personnel Rules a statement showing the names and other particulars ofthe employees drawing remuneration in excess of the limits set out in the said Rules isprovided in Annexure D hereto and the same forms part of this Report.

 The Auditors have not given any qualified opinion or made any reservation adverseremark or disclaimer in their Audit Report.

-The management response to the matters of emphasis and observations/comments containedin the Auditors' Report and Annexure thereto have been suitably given in the respectiveNotes to the Financial Statements referred to therein.
+The management response to the Emphasis of Matters and observations/comments containedin the Auditors' Report and Annexure thereto have been suitably given in the respectiveNotes to the Financial Statements referred to therein.

 Further the Emphasis of Matters as contained in the Auditors' Report on the StandaloneFinancial Statements are also mentioned as Emphasis of Matters in the Auditors' Report onthe Consolidated Financial Statements in similar manner.
 The management responses theretohave been suitably given in the respective Notes to the Consolidated Financial Statementsreferred to therein.

 Pursuant to the provisions of Section 148 of the Act M/s.
 GT & Co.
-CostAccountants (Firm's Registration Number: 000253) were appointed as the Cost Auditors toconduct the audit of the Company's Cost Records for the year ended March31 2017 and the remuneration has been rati_ed by the shareholders in the 35thAGM of the Company held on September 28 2016.
-The cost audit for the said period has beencompleted and the Cost Auditors Report will be submitted with the Central Governmentwithin the prescribed time.
-The Cost Audit Report for the financial year 2015-16 was filedon September 15 2016.
+CostAccountants (Firm's Registration Number: 000253) were appointed as the Cost Auditors toconduct the audit of the Company's Cost Records for the financial year ended March 312020 and their remuneration has been rati_ed by the shareholders in the 35thAGM of the Company held on September 30 2019.

-Based on the recommendations of the Audit Committee the Board of Directors hasappointed M/s.
-G.T. & Co.
-Cost Accountants as cost auditors of the Company for thefinancial year 2017-18 pursuant to the provisions of Section 148 of the Act.
+Based on the recommendations of the Audit Committee the Board of Directors hasre-appointed M/s.
+GT & Co.
+Cost Accountants as cost auditors of the Company for thefinancial year 2020-21 pursuant to the provisions of Section 148 of the Act.
 As requiredthe item for rati_cation of remuneration of cost auditor has been included in the noticeof the ensuing AGM for shareholders' approval. iii) Secretarial Auditors and SecretarialAudit Report: Pursuant to the provisions of Section 204 of the Act read with Rule 9 of theManagerial Personnel Rules the Board of Directors has appointed M/s.
 R&D CompanySecretaries Practicing Company Secretaries to conduct the Secretarial Audit of the Companyfor the financial year ended March 31 2020.
 The Secretarial Audit Report for the saidperiod is annexed as Annexure E to this Report.

-Material changes and commitments affecting the financial position which have occurredbetween March 31 2017 and date of the Report
+Material changes and commitments affecting the financial position which have occurredbetween March 31 2020 and date of the Report